-ESA has submitted revised 99% Phase V design report, plans and specifications, and the Corps and Sonoma Water have completed the required District Quality Control (DQC) review and provided comments.
-Once the comments from the DQC review have been addressed, the Corps intends to advertise in fall 2022 for 2023 construction.
+ESA addressed the District Quality Control (DQC) review comments and submitted the 100% Phase V design report, plans and specifications.
+The Corps intends to advertise the project in late 2022 or early 2023 for 2023 construction.
 Property Owners for the properties where the Phase V sites are located are reviewing their compensation offers and agreements for the right-of-way easements necessary to construct and maintain the projects.

 The Sonoma Water right-of-way staff and project manager continue to work with the Phase VI property owners to finalize the access routes and staging areas for these projects and prepare right-of-way compensation offers.
 Construction of Phase VI is planned to begin in 2024.
-Sonoma Water GIS and Right-of-Way staff are preparing the maps needed to appraise the value of the right-of-way compensation amounts.
+Sonoma Water GIS and right-of-way staff have provided the maps and necessary information to the appraiser and they are appraising the value of the right-of-way compensation amounts.

 The additional Phase V site in Reach 5B, immediately upstream of the Phase III site constructed in 2021 in Reach 5, is in the 60% design Phase.
-Sonoma Water is coordinating with the permitting agencies, property owners and design consultants and the design consultants are surveying existing vegetation and preparing conceptual alternatives for the drainage crossing needed for site access.
-The consultant will prepare the detailed design once Sonoma Water has selected the preferred design alternative.
+Sonoma Water is coordinating with the permitting agencies, property owners and design consultants and the design consultants are surveying existing vegetation and preparing a 30% design for the selected drainage crossing needed for site access.
+Sonoma Water right-of-way staff are preparing the right-of-way compensation offer and agreement to present to the property owner.